 - Two semesters of Japanese language

-- At least 9 units must be 300-level or above
+- At least 9 units of 300-level courses or above

-- Normally, no more than 3 units of transfer or study abroad non-language courses may be applied to the minor.
+- No more than 3 units of transfer or study abroad non-language courses may be applied toward the minor.

-Visit https://courses.wustl.edu to view semester offerings for L05 Japan.
+Visit online course listings to view semester offerings for L05 Japan.